oqolarte/oblong/content/project/mercipod.md

 {{< figure src="/image/mi3.jpeg" alt="an opened ipod" caption="Disconnecting the battery ribbon" >}}

-After successfully disengaging all clips, flip the iPod so it is facing down your work surface.
+After successfully disengaging all clips, flip the iPod so it is facing down on your work surface.
 Slowly carefully lift the back chassis.
 You shouldn't open it wide yet, because there's a battery ribbon still connected.